ericchaves/vibe-graphql-demo/.clinerules/project_workflow.md

 *   Perform a commit after completing every task with a subsequent successfull code execution.
 *   After completing a stage from the `tasks.md` and its child tasks, Use the `git tag` command to create a taf with the stage number (e.g., `stage-1.0`) and a corresponding release note in the `changelog.md`.

+## Testing

+*   For every feature developed, write unit and behavioral tests to validate its functionality as planned.
+*   Tests must be executed whenever the code is changed to ensure no regressions are introduced.
+*   Tests should be reviewed and updated throughout the development process to reflect any changes in requirements or implementation.

 ## README.md

 *   Maintain a comprehensive `README.md` file at the root of the project.